Mental Health Professionals:

 Facebook groups for Therapists/Social Workers

-The Abundant Practice Builders – This is another large and active group for therapists.
+The Abundance Practice Builders – This is another large and active group for therapists.
 It’s moderated by therapist, business coach, and podcast host Allison Puryear, LCSW.

 Create my Therapist Website Community – This group focuses on marketing, blogging, content marketing, and website development.
 It’s moderated by website designer Daniel Fava.